openvinotoolkit/openvino/docs/articles_en/get-started/install-openvino/install-openvino-archive-linux.rst

       Visit the :doc:`Tutorials <../../../learn-openvino/interactive-tutorials-python>` page for more Jupyter Notebooks to get you started with OpenVINO, such as:

-      * `OpenVINO Python API Tutorial <../../../notebooks/002-openvino-api-with-output.html>`__
+      * :doc:`OpenVINO Python API Tutorial <../../../notebooks/002-openvino-api-with-output.html>`
-      * `Basic image classification program with Hello Image Classification <../../../notebooks/001-hello-world-with-output.html>`__
+      * :doc:`Basic image classification program with Hello Image Classification <../../../notebooks/001-hello-world-with-output.html>`
-      * `Convert a PyTorch model and use it for image background removal <../../../notebooks/205-vision-background-removal-with-output.html>`__
+      * :doc:`Convert a PyTorch model and use it for image background removal <../../../notebooks/205-vision-background-removal-with-output.html>`

    .. tab-item:: Get started with C++